southeast idaho

 The Habitat Improvement Team (HIT) is a partnership of natural resource, land management, and Tribal trustees, charged with implementing the Southeast Idaho Habitat Mitigation Fund for wildlife conservation & habitat improvement projects in the Project Area.
 The HIT Committee includes the Shoshone-Bannock Tribes, US Forest Service, US Fish & Wildlife Service, US Bureau of Land Management, Idaho Department of Fish and Game, Idaho Department of Environmental Quality, and the Idaho Department of Lands.
 The HIT will select, fund, implement, and assess the effectiveness of approved projects.

-Specific Purpose: The purpose of the HIT is to mitigate impacts to wildlife from phosphate mining associated with the Rasmussen Valley Mine Project.
+Specific Purpose: The purpose of the HIT is to mitigate impacts to wildlife from phosphate mining associated with the Husky 1 North Dry Ridge Mine Project and remaining funds from the Rasmussen Valley Mine project.

 Goals: The HIT’s goals are to select, fund, implement, and assess effectiveness of funded projects.